-These medicines can be addictive.
-Talk to your doctor before using these drugs, as they may interact with other medicines or make certain medical conditions worse.
+These medicines can be habit-forming.
+Talk to your provider before using these drugs.
+They may interact with other medicines or make certain medical conditions worse.

 Do not drive or operate heavy machinery while taking muscle relaxants.
-Do not drink alcohol while taking these medications.
+Do not drink alcohol while taking these drugs.

 Antidepressants most often used for back pain are:

-Common side effects of these medicines include dry mouth, constipation, blurred vision, weight gain, sleepiness, problems urinating, and sexual problems.
+Common side effects include dry mouth, constipation, blurred vision, weight gain, sleepiness, problems urinating, and sexual problems.
 Less commonly, some of these drugs can also cause heart and lung problems.

-Do not take these drugs unless you are under the care of a doctor.
-Do not stop taking these drugs suddenly or change the dose without also talking with your doctor.
+Do not take these drugs unless you are under the care of a provider.
+Do not stop taking these drugs suddenly or change the dose without also talking with your provider.

 Anticonvulsant medicines are used to treat people with seizures or epilepsy.
 They work by causing changes in the electric signals in the brain.
 They work best for pain that is caused by nerve damage.